flyboy-byte/flyboy-byte/README.md

-- 👋 Hi, I’m @flyboy-byte
+👋 Hi, I’m @flyboy-byte
-- 👀 I’m interested in all things tech
+👀 I’m interested in old retro computers, programming, and security...
-- 🌱 I’m currently struggling to learn java and some c++
-- 💞️ I’m looking to collaborate on anything i can help on
-- 📫 How to reach me night5555555507logan555@gmail.com
+🌱 I’m currently struggling to learn java and some c++ 💞️ I’m looking to collaborate on anything i can help on 📫 How to reach me night5555555507logan555@gmail.com
          removing 5's...

 <!---